 In summer, head for beautiful Lake Wanaka for a kayaking, boating, or fishing adventure.
 During the hiking season, you’ll also find plenty of great walks around Wanaka.
 The easy half-day Rob Roy Glacier Track is a good place to start if you’re tight for time.
 Otherwise, the Roy’s Peak Track is the hike of choice.
 Taking about 5 to 6 hours, the walk reveals stunning panoramic views over Lake Wanaka.

 Wanaka also shines in winter.
-Within a quick drive from town, you’ll find four ski areas that are among the best places to go skiing near Queenstown.
+A quick drive from town will take you to four ski areas that are among the best places to go skiing near Queenstown.
 Skiers and snowboarders will love both the pistes and the vistas.

 Wanaka lies about an hour northeast of Queenstown via scenic State Hwy 6 or Cardona Valley.